 2. Add Validation Rules and Smarter Flow Logic

+Build validation rules and Flow screens that catch invalid inputs before they cause errors.
+Create validation rules using ISPICKVAL() or INCLUDES() functions to verify values remain active and appropriate.
 For dependent fields, write rules that check the controlling values match the expected dependent options.
-Design Flow screens with dynamic choices that automatically filter available options based on other selections, eliminating confusion.
+Design Flow screens with dynamic choices that automatically filter available options based on other selections, which reduces confusion at the point of entry.

 3. Use Structured Change Management for Integrations

-Build automated notifications when values change, and always test modifications in the sandbox with representative data before production deployment.
-This coordination prevents the downstream breakage that necessitates emergency fixes.
+Document all dependencies in your integration specifications and require team approval before modifying shared field values.
+Build automated notifications when values change, and always test modifications in a sandbox with representative data before production deployment.
+This coordination prevents the downstream breakage that forces emergency fixes.

 How Flosum Helps You Avoid “Bad Value for Restricted Picklist Field” Errors